-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

-- Child’s age and medical condition
+Your child’s age and medical condition

 The tests listed below may be used to diagnose craniopharyngioma.
 This list describes options for diagnosing craniopharyngioma, and not all tests listed will be used for every person.